smplayer-dev/smplayer/.github/ISSUE_TEMPLATE/bug_report.md

 **Your Enviroment**
  - SMPlayer version:
  - OS: [e.g. Windows 10]
+ - Multimedia engine you're using with SMPlayer (preferences -> general):
+ [ ] MPlayer
+ [ ] MPV

 **Logs**
-Reproduce the bug in your computer and send the smplayer log (menu View) to https://pastebin.com (or similar) and copy the link here.
+Reproduce the bug in your computer and attach the smplayer log (menu View) here.

 **Additional context**
 Add any other context about the problem here.